 In our classes, you will find an interdisciplinary group of people from all walks of life with as many reasons to learn more about coaching as people in the class!
 Students come together to create a learning environment and community.
 After class, they can continue those relationships through our online conversation platform and even enlarge their circle of colleagues with access to other students.

-Our next Wisdom of the Whole Coach training program is starting June 28th.
+Our next Wisdom of the Whole Coach training program is starting in September.
 Classes are once per week for two hours, and you can either call in with your telephone or video conference with your computer or tablet.
 We offer affordable payment plans and the 60-hour program is designed to help you MEET TRAINING REQUIREMENTS for any or all of the following certifications:

 - Associate Coach certification (ICF)